I invested my last year pursuing a postgraduate degree in Entrepreneurship at one of the universities here in the UK.

-After that session, I approached the trainer to seek ideas on how I could improve my articulation and with simple tips (such as reading aloud, among others) that I practised every day helped me to improve the articulation of my speech during future presentations.
+After that session, I approached the trainer to seek ideas on how I could improve my articulation and simple tips (such as reading aloud, among others) that I practised every day helped me to improve the articulation of my speech during future presentations.

 I added this to my short-term plan and the improvement in articulation was supported by the Viva feedback I received from the module leader of this PDL in semester one.

-I was glad to have received feedback that acknowledged me possessing other skills such as good posture, eye contact, body language, voice projection, and good pace of speech among others necessary for effective presentation skills.
+I was glad to have received feedback that acknowledged my possessing other skills such as good posture, eye contact, body language, voice projection, and good pace of speech among others necessary for effective presentation skills.

 Linking this to my career management, strong presentation skills will further benefit my startup/business presentations, be that for funding or partnerships.